PD Frontline: identifying genes in people with Parkinson's

 4,000 people diagnosed with Parkinson's who live in the UK.

-Once genetic testing is complete, the PD Frontline team will contact people who may be eligible to take part in further research studies, and let them know where to sign up to take part.
+Once genetic testing is complete, the PD Frontline team will contact people who may be eligible for the ASPro-PD study, as well as other medical research studies, and let them know where to sign up to take part.

 Find out more about the study on the PD Frontline website.